Custom Snippet

 tag and replace CUSTOMER_ID

-with whatever internal ID uniquely identifies a customer or account, e.g. an email address.
+with whatever internal ID uniquely identifies a customer or account, e.g. email address.
 Fairing uses this ID to determine which questions a customer has answered and is available in exports to associate responses with your internal data.

 <script>